 My general purpose raster editor is Pixelmator, though since getting an old PC I’ve been using PhotoShop a bit more these days.
 At work, I use GIMP and Inkscape.

 My host is DigitalOcean and I use a VPS running Ubuntu 14.04.
-Note this is an affiliate link.
-If you click it and sign up, you'll receive $10 credit, which is enough to run your own basic virtual private server for two months.
+If you click it and sign up, you’ll receive $10 credit, which is enough to run a basic virtual private server for two months.

 I run a basic email newsletter, mostly for readers who don’t use Facebook or Twitter.
 Instead of using a third-party service, I rolled my own solution using a simple HTML form, a PHP script to process sign up requests and a couple of workflows on my iPad to retrieve the recipient list and generate the email content from my sites’s RSS feed.